PostHog/posthog.com/contents/blog/dev-marketing-paid-ads.md

 Awareness means you want people to see your ad.
 Maybe they won't click on it - that's ok.
 Your objective is to just get the word out so that someone is exposed to your product enough times that at some point they Google 'super cool product' and come sign up.
 Awareness-based ads are a small part of _creating_ demand.
 Awareness takes more effort to measure, but is totally possible - see below.

+We split our budget 50-50 between the two.
+This is not a 'rule' - just don't spend it all on conversion.

 ### Paid ads don't work on developers

-Everyone who works at a tech company basically thinks they are immune to ads because they are super smart and have never seen an ad for a new product, clicked on it, and then signed up.
+Everyone who works at a tech company basically thinks they are immune to ads because they are super good at internetting, and have never seen an ad for a new product, clicked on it, and then signed up.
 Your _quantitative_ attribution data in PostHog or whatever analytics tool you are using will seem to back this up.

 This is why we ask all users where they heard about PostHog whenever they sign up or book a demo - it's a simple (optional) free text field.
-Enough of them say 'ad on Google' or similar that we know paid ads do actually reach a large chunk of users.
-Especially ones with money.
+Enough of our users say 'ad on Google' or similar that we know paid ads do actually reach a large chunk of them.
+Especially ones with money to spend on behalf of their company.
 However, you need to take the time to collect and digest this _qualitative_ attribution data in the first place.

-(Alternatively, you could argue paid ads don't work because everyone uses adblock.
-However, remember a lot of people use a work computer where installing adblock isn't an option.
-Don't assume everyone works at a startup like you where you can install what you like.)

 ### An agency will solve all your problems